lanyonm/lanyonm.github.io/_posts/2013-05-31-pi-dashboard-kiosk.md

 title: "Raspberry Pi Dashboard Kiosk"
 description: "How to create a Raspberry Pi based dashboard kiosk"
 category: articles
-tags: [data visualization, kiosk, raspberry pi, software]
+tags: [data visualization, kiosk, raspberry pi, raspbian, software]
 comments: true
 ---

 <style type="text/css">h2 { margin: 1em 0; }</style>

 I've had a Raspberry Pi sitting on my desk at home for months telling me whether I had new Gmail.
 At $35, the Pi is cheap, but I sure wasn't getting my money's worth using it as a glorified dock notification.
 Then I saw [this post](http://pivotallabs.com/using-a-raspberry-pi-as-an-information-radiator/) from Pivotal Labs about using a Pi as a kiosk.
 I immediately thought of using a Pi to display Graphite graphs at work, and while it took an ashamedly long time to get moving on the project, the configuration only took an hour.

+_Update 2015-02-25_: As of the [2015-01-31 release](http://downloads.raspberrypi.org/raspbian/release_notes.txt) of Raspbian (for Pi2 support), the LXDE `autostart` file is located at `/etc/xdg/lxsession/LXDE-pi/autostart`.
+I've updated the instructions to reflect this change.

 <div class="center">
   <figure>